-When the amino acids are treated with mineral acids (like HCl), it forms “Acid Salts”.
+When the amino acids are treated with mineral acids (like HCl), they form “acid salts”.

-When the amino acid reacts with two molecules of Formaldehyde it forms “N-dimethylol derivative” (Hydroxy-methyl derivative).
+When the amino acid reacts with two molecules of formaldehyde, it forms an “N-dimethylol derivative” (hydroxy-methyl derivative).
 This reaction is done in two steps.
 These derivatives are insoluble in water and resistant to attack by microorganisms.

 When the amino acid reacts with Benzaldehyde, it gives “Schiff’s base”.

-When the amino acids react with Nitrous acid (HNO2) to liberate N2 gas and to produce the corresponding “α-hydroxyl acid”.
-The imino acids Proline and Hydroxyproline do not respond to this reaction.
+When the amino acids react with nitrous acid (HNO2) to liberate N2 gas and produce the corresponding “-hydroxyl acid”.
+The imino acids proline and hydroxyproline do not respond to this reaction.

-“1-flouro-2,4-dinitrobenzene” is called Sanger’s reagent (FDNB).
-In mildly alkaline solution, sanger’s reagent reacts with α-amino acid to produce Yellow colored derivative, DNB-amino acid.
+“1-fluoro-2,4-dinitrobenzene” is called Sanger’s reagent (FDNB).
+In a mildly alkaline solution, the Sanger’s reagent reacts with -amino acid to produce a yellow-colored derivative, DNB-amino acid.

-DANSYl chloride means “Dimethyl Amino Naptha Sulphonyl Chloride”.
-When the amino acid reacts with DANSYl chloride reagent, it gives a “Flourescent DANSYl derivative”.
+DANSYL chloride means “Dimethyl Amino Naphtha Sulphonyl Chloride”.
+When the amino acid reacts with the DANSYL chloride reagent, it gives a “fluorescent DANSYl derivative”.

-When the amino acids react with “Acid chloride” and acid anhydride (Pthalic anhydride) in alkaline medium it gives “pthaloyl amino acid”.
+When the amino acids react with “acid chloride” and acid anhydride (phenic anhydride) in an alkaline medium, it gives “pthaloyl amino acid”.

-Ninhydrin (=indane 1,2,3-trione hydrate) is a powerful oxidizing agent and causes oxidative decarboxylation of α-amino acids producing CO2, NH3 and an aldehyde with one less carbon atom than the parent amino acid.
+Ninhydrin (=indane 1,2,3-trione hydrate) is a powerful oxidizing agent and causes oxidative decarboxylation of α-amino acids, producing CO2, NH3, and an aldehyde with one fewer carbon atom than the parent amino acid.

-The reduced ninhydrin then reacts with the liberated NH3 and a mole of ninhydrin, forming Blue-colored Rhumann’s complex.
+The reduced ninhydrin then reacts with the liberated NH3 and a mole of ninhydrin, forming a blue-colored Rhumann’s complex.

-Edmann’s reagent is “phenylisothiocyanate”.
-When amino acids react with Edmann’s reagent it gives “phenyl thiohydantoic acid” finally it turns into cyclized form “Phenyl thiohydantoin” (Edmann’s derivative).
+Erdmann’s reagent is “phenylisothiocyanate.”
+When amino acids react with Edmann’s reagent, it gives “phenyl thiohydantoic acid.”
+Finally, it turns into the cyclized form “Phenyl thiohydantoin” (Edmann’s derivative).